Opening of Berlin’s first market hall – a huge building that quickly proves to be unprofitable.

 The building is updated: The outside areas and the foyer are made more attractive.

-For over a hundred years the theater has been known as Berlin’s first address for big show entertainment.
+For over a hundred years the theatre has been known as Berlin’s first address for big show entertainment.
 Max Reinhard first began putting on performances at the old palace, which was originally built as a market hall and, at the time, still located directly beside the Schiffbauerdamm canal, back in 1910.
-Renowned modernist architect Hans Poelzig designed a grand theater on Max Reinhardt’s orders when the latter took over as owner in 1919.
+Renowned modernist architect Hans Poelzig designed a grand theatre on Max Reinhardt’s orders when the latter took over as owner in 1919.
 From 1924, the newly appointed artistic director, Erik Charell Revuen, created the revues that characterize the reputation and aesthetics of the “Golden Twenties” in Berlin to this very day.
 In 1980, the old Friedrichstadt-Palast had to be closed due to major subsidence and structural damage to the building.
 On 27 April 1984, the new Friedrichstadt-Palast opened at Friedrichstraße 107 as the last major grand construction project of the German Democratic Republic (GDR), which was already beginning to near its end at the time.

 Werner Hoffmann created the big hall with 1,895 seats, a main-, side-, fore- and backstage, an ice rink, water basin and podiums.
-Werner Schön designed the stage area with the 32-meter-high tower and Herbert Knopf designed the façade, which is made out of story-high prefabricated building elements.
+Werner Schön designed the stage area with the 32-metre-high tower and Herbert Knopf designed the façade, which is made out of story-high prefabricated building elements.
 Horst Meyer designed the foyer.

 At Friedrichstraße 107, the great revue tradition lives on.
-Big names in show business have also stood on stage at this legendary theater.
+Big names in show business have also stood on stage at this legendary theatre.
 To name just a few: Shirley Bassey, Joe Cocker, Phil Collins, Udo Jürgens, Hildegard Knef and Liza Minnelli.